Wocx32/Passcheck/README.md

 # Passcheck
-A password checker which utilizes the haveibeenpwned api
+Aesthetically pleasing password checker which utilizes the haveibeenpwned api

 _Currently only supports csv files_